 Transmit beamforming, DL MU-MIMO and [CID#862] DL Co-BF require knowledge of the channel state to compute a steering matrix that is applied to the transmit signal to optimize reception at one or more receivers.
 UHR STAs use the EHT sounding protocol as defined in 35.7 (EHT sounding operation) to determine the channel state information for [CID#3549] non-Co-BF transmission.

 [CID#920, also separate to different paragraph] UHR STAs use the UHR sounding protocol [CID#920] which is the same as the EHT TB sounding protocol defined in 35.7 (EHT sounding operation) except specified in this section as defined in 37.7 (UHR sounding operation) to determine the channel state information for [CID#862, 2803] transmitting DL Co-BF transmission.
-[CID#285, 862] For Co-BF, the UHR sounding protocol provides explicit feedback mechanism, defined as UHR [CID#920] Co-BF trigger-based (TB) sounding sequences that include UHR [CID#920] Co-BF TB sequential NDP sounding sequence and UHR TB joint NDP sounding sequence [CID#285] for DL Co-BF.
+[CID#285, 862] For Co-BF, the UHR sounding protocol provides explicit feedback mechanism, defined as UHR [CID#920] Co-BF trigger-based (TB) sounding sequences that include UHR [CID#920] Co-BF TB sequential NDP sounding sequence and UHR [CID#920] Co-BF TB joint NDP sounding sequence [CID#285] for DL Co-BF.
 In the UHR [CID#920] Co-BF TB sounding sequences, the UHR Co-BF beamformee measures the channel using a training signal as defined in 38.3.22 (EHT sounding NDP for UHR [CID#920] Co-BF TB sounding sequence) transmitted by one or two UHR beamformers and sends back a transformed estimate of the channel state (see 37.7.3 (Rules for UHR sounding protocol sequences)).
 The UHR beamformer uses this estimate to derive the steering matrix.

-[CID#966] A UHR Co-BF beamformer is a UHR AP.
-A UHR Co-BF beamformee is a UHR non-AP STA.

 [M#372-375] A UHR Co-BF beamformee returns an estimate of the channel state via an EHT compressed beamforming/CQI report (see 35.7.1 (General)) in MU feedback.
 A UHR Co-BF beamformee transmits EHT Compressed Beamforming/CQI Report follows the segmentation rules defined in 37.7.4 (Rules for generating segmented feedback)).

 [M#372-375] A UHR Co-BF beamformer shall support a maximum MPDU length for the EHT Compressed Beamforming/CQI Report frame that is the minimum of 11 454 octets and the maximum length of the EHT Compressed Beamforming/CQI Report frame that the UHR Co-BF beamformer intends to solicit from its UHR Co-BF beamformee(s).